peasy/Peasy.NET-Samples/README.md

 The next step is to configure the Web API project.
 The Web API project uses dynamic dependency injection to create business services and data proxies that will be injected into the API controllers.
 To configure the Web API project to consume in-memory data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.Api/DependencyInjection.config) file.

 Notice that there are two configuration sections for data proxies; one for Entity Framework and one for In-Memory, respectively.
-Simply ensure that the ```Entity Framework``` section is commented out and the ```In Memory``` section is uncommented.
+Simply ensure that the ```Entity Framework Data Proxies``` section is commented out and the ```In Memory Data Proxies``` section is uncommented.

 To run the application, set the WPF and Web Api projects as the startup projects in the solution and run the application.